Life As a Brickmason or Blockmason

 - RISA Technologies RISA-3D

-What education or degrees do I need to become a Brickmason or Blockmason?
+What education is needed to be a Brickmason or Blockmason?

 Career changers with experience as a Brickmason or Blockmason sometimes find work in one of the following fields: